hackolade/fetch/README.md

 1. Start the server with `npm run docker:server`.
 1. Using the file explorer, double click on the certificate [./test/resources/certs/gen/rootCA.crt](./test/resources/certs/gen/rootCA.crt).
 1. Click on *Install certificate* in the details dialog.
 1. Click on *Next* until you have the option to select a store.
-Browser the available stores and select *Trusted Root Certification Authorities* (*Autorités de certification racines de confiance* in French).
+Browse the available stores and select *Trusted Root Certification Authorities* (*Autorités de certification racines de confiance* in French).
 1. Click on *Next* until you complete the installation process.
 1. Start the application with `npm run test:app:cert`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate using the *Windows Certificate Manager* (search for `certmgr.msc` in the *Start* menu).